joelagnel/octopress-root/source/joel/index.markdown

 sidebar: false
 footer: true
 ---
 Hi!
 I'm Joel and I run this site!
 I'm a Linux developer and contributor.
-I work in the Android performance team at Google and strive to make Android fast and energy efficient.
+I work in the Android kernel team at Google and strive to make Android fast and energy efficient.

 LinuxInternals.org is a resource I created as a collection of articles and resources exploring Linux Internals and Linux kernel related topics.
 At times I may write about hardware topics as well.
 I frequently conduct [meetups](https://www.meetup.com/LinuxInternals/) to discuss a particular internals topic.